northeast-kansas-library-system/next/source/pages/timeline.rst

 - 2003:
  - NEKLS engages RMG Consultants to conduct a feasibility study of the idea of developing a regional shared catalog
- - As a result of that study, several NEKLS libraries participate with the Kansas City Public Library Consortia (KCLC)
+ - As a result of that study, several NEKLS libraries participate with the Kansas City (Missouri) Public Library Consortia (KCLC)
  - NExpress begins as a courier system among Northeast Kansas libraries
 - 2004-2005:
  - The NExpress courier system thrives